openSUSE/pdfcompare2docker/README.md

 ### First-Run Prerequisites

-On the first run, Docker or Podman needs to download a container with an installation of `pdfcompare` on openSUSE Leap 15.1.
+On the first run, Docker needs to download a container with an installation of `pdfcompare` on openSUSE Leap 15.1.

 This means, you need: